ExploreASL/ExploreASL/Modules/SubModule_ASL/README.md

                                 (skip if sCoV>0.667)
                           - 2 = automatic (mix of both)
                           - 3 = option 2 & force **CBF**->**pseudoCBF** irrespective of sCoV or Tanimoto coefficient

     * Dummy src NIfTIs are created: mean_control.nii to register with T1w mean_PWI_Clipped.nii to register with pseudoCBF
     * Create reference images, downsampled pseudoTissue

 1. Registration Center of Mass
-2. Registration **ASL** -> anat (Control->T1w)
-      (this step is only applied if it improves the Tanimoto coefficient)
+2. Registration **ASL** -> anat (Control->T1w)n(this step is only applied if it improves the Tanimoto coefficient)
-3. Registration CBF->pseudoCBF
-      (this step is only applied if it improves the Tanimoto coefficient).
+3. Registration CBF->pseudoCBF (this step is only applied if it improves the Tanimoto coefficient).
 Also, this step is only applied if the spatial CoV<0.67.
 Note that this is usually the case for 3D scans because of their lower effective spatial resolution.

       x.bAffineRegistration - specifies the ASL-T1w rigid-body
                                 registration is followed up by an affine